infotroph/efrhizo/efrhizo-log.md

 Found two typos in `Tractor-core-biomass-2014.csv`: one 30-50 lower depth "5" where it should be "50", one 100+ lower depth empty where others are "+".

 While I'm at it: removed lines of empty fields from end of file, changed line endings to LF.

+More typos:

+* lines 387-388: 0-10 cm and 10-30 cm layers appear to be transposed from their usual order (0-10 is below 10-30), except that the `Soil Length` column has 30 cm (typical for 0-10) above 60 cm (typical for 10-30).
+Swapped Soil Length, left the rest of the row as found.
+* line 287: 0-10 cm layer with `Soil Length` listed as 60.
+All other lines nearby look as expected; changed to 30.

+2015-04-29: Did I seriously take no notes about fixing tractor core plots?
+Shame on me.
+Will try to reconstruct, but the basic insight is that for lab meeting I was NOT correctly converting tractor cores to per-cm^3 biomass -- what I showed was really (mass in this layer per unit surface area)/100, with no consideration for differing layer thicknesses.
+Have previously printed plot on my desk and som uncommitted changes in the script in static/, not sure if everything is there or not.
+I think all the calculations operated directly on columns from the tractor core file?

+2015-04-30: Found the unsaved editor window where I developed the conversion, incorporated what I think are the important parts back into figures/static/tractorcore-vs-rhizo-2014-20150331.r.
+Not committing changes yet -- check diff and think more about whether to make them permanent.